Boohoo! A lot of things in life are hard but we still need to do them.

 …when you need to sit and write.

-Well, also like the movie, we’re going to shine a big, blinding light on them.
-When we do that, you’re able to identify what exactly it is that you hate about writing and then you may be able to eliminate or minimize those things.
+Well, also like the movie, you’re going to shine a big, blinding light on them.
+When you do that, you’re able to identify what exactly it is that you hate about writing and then can eliminate or minimize those things.

 What stops you from writing?
 Why does it feel so hard?

-- Is it that you don’t know what to write about?
+- Is it that when you sit to write, you don’t know where to start?
 (Try doing thorough research and creating a solid outline before you write.)

 - Is it that you don’t think your writing is good enough?
 (Understand that the only way to get better at writing is to, well, write.)